 Ensure your data is properly formatted.
 Each row should represent a data point, and the column containing the values you want to analyze should be numerical.
 Label the first row as headers.

-### Step 2: Inserting the T-Test Function (See Also: How To Create A Break In Google Sheets)
+### Step 2: Inserting the T-Test Function (See Also: How To Add Multiple Rows Below In Google Sheets)

 In the cell where you want the results to appear, type the following formula: